hari-mutyala/HK-JmeterDocker/README.md

 With the script [build.sh](build.sh) the Docker image can be build from the [Dockerfile](Dockerfile) but this is not really necessary as you may use your own ``docker build`` commandline.
-Or better: use one of the pre-built Images from [Docker Hub](https://hub.docker.com/r/justb4/jmeter).
+Or better: use one of the pre-built Images from [Docker Hub](https://hub.docker.com/r/hmutyala/hk-jmeter).

-See end of this doc for more detailed build/run/test instructions (thanks to @wilsonmar!)

 ### Build Options